tanho63/pc-setup/README.md

 Set up local account, skipping through all the dialogues (choosing not to send Microsoft your data, not using Cortana, not using location services etc).

 Open Windows Update and download/install updates.
 Reboot.
+Check for updates again.
+Reboot.

 ## Install/update hardware drivers